Controlling Nitrification in Public Water Systems with Chloramines

 - Where can I learn more?

 Nitrification is a microbial process that converts ammonia and similar nitrogen compounds into nitrite (NO2–) and then nitrate (NO3–).
-Nitrification can occur in water systems that use chloramine for their residual disinfectant.
+Nitrification can occur in water systems that contain chloramines.

 The problem is greatest when temperatures are warm and water usage is low.
-For example, a number of water systems in Texas saw their first episodes of nitrification during the rainy summer of 2007.
+For example, a number of water systems in Texas saw episodes of nitrification during the rainy summers of 2007 and 2015.

 Simply stated, the key points to preventing nitrification are: